MateuszStefek/mateuszstefek.github.io/_posts/2019-03-17-Java-habits-in-Kotlin.md

   .returns(whatever);
 ```

-In Kotlin, if you have an expression you want to keep in a single statement, you
+In Kotlin, if you have an expression you don't want to split into multiple statements, you
 can use one of the scope functions:
 [let](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/let.html),
 [apply](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/apply.html),